Parish footpath warden

-Don’t be put off getting out there though, as our footpaths are safe and problems are extremely rare.
+Don’t be put off getting out there, as our footpaths are safe and problems are extremely rare.

-Walking is one of the best forms of exercise and helps improve our general health, so even if it’s just a stroll around the village, you can be assured that it will make you feel good and help you relax.
+Walking is one of the best forms of exercise and helps improve our general health, so even if it’s just a stroll around the village, you can be assured that it will help make you feel good and aid relaxation.

 David A. Smith (Cosgrove Parish Path Warden)